|FISHING with artificial light has been around for many years. In the early days the most common

 The color of light is also very important just as it is with fishing lures.
 Different colors of light

 travel further underwater than others in different conditions.
-Changing from White Light to
+Changing from White Light to Green

-fishing, you have to be patient and try different methods in order to catch fish consistently night after night.
+patient and try different methods in order to catch fish consistently night after night.

 Lures and Bait

 You should always try to use a lure or bait that looks like the bait-fish in the water you are fishing.

 You can never go wrong using live bait dipped from the same water you are fishing in, however